Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Topological Shape Analysis for Medical Images

 The FCoxPH model that incorporates the functional tumor shape predictors enables interpretable inference about the association between shape patterns and survival outcomes.
 The estimated functional coefficients $\hat{\alpha}(u)$ and $\hat{\beta}(v)$ inform which parts of persistence surface functions are associated with survival risks.
 The findings also can be presented by figures that plot the estimated coefficients on the space of a persistence surface function.
-By comparing the estimated coefficients plots and the shape features in Figure~\ref{fig:features}, one can see which shape patterns contribute the most to the hazard prediction.
+By comparing the estimated coefficients plots and the topological features summarized in Figure~\ref{fig:features}, one can see which types of shape patterns may contribute the most to hazard prediction.